charignon/github-review/README.md

-# greview: Github code reviews with Emacs.
+# greview: GitHub code reviews with Emacs.

 This package contains a handful of Emacs commands to review github pull request wihtout leaving Emacs.